Non-Profits Are In The Shadows

 Google offers eligible non-profits a free advertising grant valued at up to $120,000.
 This grant enables the non-profit to advertise their mission on Google – the most visited website in the world!
 Can you imagine seeing your organization’s mission advertised when you go to Google?
 Hundreds of thousands of people will also see your group too, and they will click to learn more.
 Interested in this free advertising opportunity?
 If so, click here to learn more!

 Take Advantage Of Social Media

-Using social media is great way to help get the word out about your non-profit.
-Create a profile for you non-profit on any of the social media platforms you regularly use, and engage with others as that profile (instead of as your personal profile).
+Using social media is a great way to help get the word out about your non-profit.
+Create a profile for your non-profit on any of the social media platforms you regularly use and engage with others as that profile (instead of as your personal profile).
 Post pictures of what your group is up to, invite friends to “follow” or “like” your page, and make sure to update it consistently so people can stay up to date with your organization.

 Host An Event

 Creating and hosting an event on behalf of your organization is another way to get people to notice your non-profit.
 Invite people you know who support your cause, and tell them to spread the word.
 Also, it would be beneficial to create a short presentation to show your attendees what your group’s vision is, what you have done so far, and what you need to achieve more.
 Speak honestly, and speak to people’s emotions; your passion will be felt!
 Create flyers or brochures for your guests to take, and again, ask them to spread the word about your non-profit.

 Non-profits are doing remarkable things; it’s impossible to mention it all!
 From combatting bullying, and helping veterans, to flying halfway around the world and setting up a dental clinic in a poor village – non-profits truly are the ones who are trying to change the world for the better.
 Advertising and promotion are necessary for success and support.